Benjamin144/featureScopeV3/README.md

 ## Logs

 - [npm install -g npm] - to download the latest version of npm, on the command line
-- [npm i express] - used this command inmy terminal window to install express.js
 - Keeping JS & CSS styling & html together in index.html
+- created a new file index.js and added example code there within a server folder and cd.. into the server directory.
+- [npm init -y] - to start installing dependancies.
+- [npm i express] - used this command to install express.js
+- [npm i body-parser] - used this command to install body-parser
+- [cd server] - changed folder to run and test in node environment
+- [node index.js] - to run or restart the server
+- [curl http://localhost:3000/influencers] - used client URL to test data temporarily in terminal

 ### Stack